Philosophy of education: William Chandler Bagley

 William Chandler Bagley taught in elementary schools before becoming a professor of education at the University of Illinois, where he served as the Director of the School of Education from 1908 until 1917.
 He was a professor of education at Teachers College, Columbia, from 1917 to 1940.
 An opponent of pragmatism and progressive education, Bagley insisted on the value of knowledge for its own sake, not merely as an instrument, and he criticized his colleagues for their failure to emphasize systematic study of academic subjects.
 Bagley was a proponent of educational essentialism.

 A. S. Neill

 A. S. Neill founded Summerhill School, the oldest existing democratic school in Suffolk, England, in 1921.
 He wrote a number of books that now define much of contemporary democratic education philosophy.
 Neill believed that the happiness of the child should be the paramount consideration in decisions about the child's upbringing, and that this happiness grew from a sense of personal freedom.
 He felt that deprivation of this sense of freedom during childhood, and the consequent unhappiness experienced by the repressed child, was responsible for many of the psychological disorders of adulthood.

 Martin Heidegger

 Martin Heidegger's philosophizing about education was primarily related to higher education.
-He believed that teaching and research in the university should be unified and aim towards testing and interrogating the "ontological assumptions presuppositions which implicitly guide research in each domain of knowledge."
+He believed that teaching and research in the university should be unified and that students should be taught "to focus on and explicitly investigate the ontological presuppositions which implicitly guide research in each domain of knowledge," an approach he believed would "encourage revolutionary transformation in the sciences and humanities."